Islamization of Jerusalem: Islamization of Jerusalem under Jordanian rule

-According to an Israeli complaint, Jordan underwent systematic destruction of the Jewish Quarter including many synagogues.
+Between 1948 and 1967, following the expulsion of the Jewish residents during the war, Jordan undertook the systematic destruction of the Jewish Quarter including many synagogues.
 Under Jordanian rule of East Jerusalem, all Israelis (irrespective of their religion) were forbidden from entering the Old City and other holy sites.
-Between 40 000 and 50 000 tombstones from ancient Mount of Olives Jewish Cemetery were desecrated.
-In the Old City of Jerusalem, the Jewish Quarter was destroyed after the end of fighting.
-The Tiferet Yisrael Synagogue was destroyed first, which was followed by the destruction of famous Hurva Synagogue built in 1701, first time destroyed by its Arab creditors in 1721 and rebuilt in 1864.
+Between 40,000 and 50,000 tombstones from ancient Mount of Olives Jewish Cemetery were smashed, ransacked, and desecrated, or used as building material.